ASKA™ 2.0 (concept design)

 - Cruise speed: Unknown

-- Electric Motors: 4 electric motors for the ducted fans and possibly 1 electric motor for ground travel
+- Electric Motors: 4 electric motors for the ducted fans and 4 electric motors for ground travel

 - Fuselage: Carbon fiber composite

 - Windows: Panoramic windows with a wrap around window design allowing forward, left, right and top visibility, for spectacular views